nikkNizz/Drawish/README.md

 # Drawish  0.9.14
 Is a program for basic drawing.
-It also allows you to modify existing images, open pdf as images in Linux, draw charts, use rich text and much more.
+It also allows you to modify existing images, open pdf as images in Linux, draw charts, use rich text, save portions framed by a "camera" and much more.
 [See features](#features)

 ![Image](https://drive.google.com/uc?export=view&id=1WWkkXWaGSLCC28bo-Yu_8ZsdXd2vtKXr)